jamesenki/InternAgent/README.md

 ---

-**NovelSeek** delivers an "end-to-end algorithmic innovation", empowering AI+X researchers to rapidly complete the full research loop—from idea to methodology to experimental validation—accelerating scientific discovery and breakthroughs.
+**Intern·Agent** delivers an "end-to-end algorithmic innovation", empowering AI+X researchers to rapidly complete the full research loop—from idea to methodology to experimental validation—accelerating scientific discovery and breakthroughs.

 ## 🔬 Supported Research Tasks